The best flicks to stream with the entire family on movie night

-Thanks to streaming services you can now watch a plethora of movies in the comfort of your living room, from grand fantasy epics to home-grown Aussie flicks.
+Thanks to streaming services, you can now watch a plethora of movies in the comfort of your living room, from grand fantasy epics to homegrown Aussie flicks.
 And yet, choosing what to stream is often a struggle, especially when you’re looking for something that will appeal to the entire family.
-Because let’s face it – while watching Frozen for the 20th time can be a treat for the little ones, adults may be far less keen to listen to "Let it Go" yet again.
+Because let’s face it – while watching Frozen for the 20th time can be a treat for the little ones, adults may be far less keen to listen to "Let it go" yet again.

 That’s not to say that animated movies can’t appeal to all age groups.
 Quite the contrary.

 There are plenty of titles targeted mainly at children that parents end up falling in love with as well.
-As long as the story is compelling and the characterization strong, there’s no reason why an animated flick can’t capture the interest of kids and adults alike.
+As long as the story is compelling and the characterisation strong, there’s no reason why an animated flick can’t capture the interest of kids and adults alike.

-Without further ado, it’s time to get some snacks and settle in for an epic night of movie-watching.
+Without further ado, it’s time to get some snacks and settle in for an epic night of movie watching.
 Here are the best family movies you can currently stream in Australia.

 1. The Lion King